httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 2. A malicious intermediary could alter the header fields as they travel in either direction, with unpredictable results.

-3. A malicious client could alter the Cookie header fields before transmission, with unpredictable results.
-TODO

 Servers SHOULD encrypt and sign the contents of cookies (using whatever format the server desires) when transmitting them to the user agent (even when sending